A Personal SWOT Analysis- The Need Of The Hour?

 The process of doing an individual SWOT analysis is beyond the scope of what we talk about today.
 Indeed, we highly recommend that such an exercise not be undertaken in isolation- a learning coach is the best person to conduct and derive results from such an exercise.

 Much like a personality test, such an analysis needs to be conducted in a controlled setting, without external influence, to offer the most accurate results.

 The results, however, can vary widely among people.
 This is why we approach the results a bit differently.

 Usually, we match the strengths to opportunities to maximise their collective impact.
 Likewise, we look at weaknesses in relation to perceived threats.
 However, a better approach is to study all four aspects as extensions of the individual.
 Remember, all four attributes are only subjective, at the end of the day.
 They represent what the individual thinks about themselves and their circumstances.

 However, these patterns of thought can be changed.
 For example, a threat can be the direct consequence of specific weakness.
 Working on that weakness can alleviate the threat.
 However, a threat can also be neutralised with a complementing strength.
 For example, if an individual feels that the market around them is changing rapidly (threat) and they’re too old to keep up (weakness), but there is also a complementing strength (learning on-the-go), it is easy to neutralise the weakness and therefore the threat.

 We believe that in the future, all SWOT tests will be looked at with a holistic lens.
 That’s why we have already begun.

-Looking for coaching to increase your understanding of yourself?
+Looking for career coaching to increase your understanding of yourself?
 Do learn more about how coaching works and get in touch.